operator-framework/community-operators/docs/packaging-operator.md

 To add your operator to any of the supported platforms, you will need to submit metadata for your Operator to be used by the [Operator Lifecycle Manager](https://github.com/operator-framework/operator-lifecycle-manager/) (OLM).
 This is YAML file called `ClusterServiceVersion` which contains references to all of the CRDs, RBAC rules, `Deployment` and container image needed to install and securely run your Operator.
 It also contains user-visible info like a description of its features and supported Kubernetes versions.
 Note that your Operator's CRDs are shipped in separate manifests alongside the CSV so OLM can register them during installation (your Operator is not supposed to self-register its CRDs).

-Follow [this guide](https://github.com/operator-framework/operator-lifecycle-manager/blob/master/doc/design/building-your-csv.md) to create an OLM-compatible CSV for your operator.
-You can also see an example [here](https://github.com/operator-framework/community-operators/blob/master/docs/packaging-required-fields.md#example-csv).
+Follow [this guide](https://olm.operatorframework.io/docs/tasks/creating-operator-manifests/) to create an OLM-compatible CSV for your operator.
+You can also leverage existing examples in this repository.

+For more information about the advanced features of Operator metadata format used here, be sure to check the [Operator Lifecycle Manager documentation](https://olm.operatorframework.io/docs/advanced-tasks/) about how to package web hooks, upgrade readiness probes or an Operator supported on multiple computer architectures (multi-arch).

 ##### Categories #####